tumblr tracker

 6. Wahiawa Botanical Garden

-Wahiawa Botanical Garden, located in the central region of Oahu, Hawaii, spans 27 acres nestled in a cool, lush valley.
+Wahiawa Botanical Garden, located in the central region of Oahu, on your way to the North Shore, and close to the Dole Plantation (which features its own tropical gardens).
+The Wahiawa property spans 27 acres nestled in a cool, lush valley.
 This garden is known for its collection of tropical plants that thrive in the cooler temperatures afforded by its elevation.
 It features a wide variety of native Hawaiian flora as well as exotic plants from around the world, making it a vital center for botanical study and conservation.
 The garden's scenic paths and quiet nooks offer visitors a tranquil retreat from the island's busier tourist spots.
 Educational programs and guided tours are available, providing insights into the ecological significance and cultural history of the plant species on display.

 • Address: 1396 California Ave, Wahiawa, HI 96786